 This strategy involves:

-- bringing your own data to the instance; and
+- Bringing your own data into the instance.

 All Python scripts are run on a remote system such as your laptop or desktop that is connected using an SSH Tunnel.

 - First, create an encrypted ssh tunnel.
 On an openssh-based platform (most UNIX-based systems) this can be done on the command line:

 $ ssh -i <private key file> -N -L 4367:localhost:4367 ec2-user@<instance DNS name or IP address>

 Tunneling from a windows platform can be done using a third party package such as

 Users must install the

 Once tunneling is set up, run your Python scripts on the client machine.

 Warning: This method is insecure without enabling SSL support.